 Is Workplace certification possible for companies in Cyprus?

 When companies in Cyprus actively work for and earn workplace certification, they show they care about global best practices in human resource management.
-This can improve their reputation and brand image and help them attract and retain the best talent.
+This can improve their reputation and brand image, helping them attract and retain the best talent.

 What is a Workplace Recognition Program?